Navaneeth-Sharma/Speech_Recognition_of_Digits/README.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;The data for this project is collected from kaggle.com, which is a popular websites for Projects related to the Machine Learning and Data Science.
-The dataset has about 3000 samples i.e about 50 dataset for each digit.
+The dataset has about 3000 samples i.e about 50 dataset for each digit.The Clean version of Data is <a href='https://drive.google.com/file/d/1fNwxwDvunG9VI8cbM6Dkjfl0fiOUM5nr/view?usp=sharing'>here</a>.
 The 2nd step i.e preprocessing data is done through ASP techniques such as Mel Frequency Cepstral Coefficients (MFCCs).
 These techniques are generally used in signal processing for studding the feature of the signal.
 Our Approach is to convert the Speech signal to MFCC images and then to feed that to train the